ReviewMyContract.aiReview My Contract

 "Any dispute shall be resolved by binding arbitration administered by the American Arbitration Association (AAA) under its Commercial Arbitration Rules then in effect, except that disputes involving less than $10,000 shall be resolved under the AAA Consumer Arbitration Rules."

-The arbitration forum is not just an administrative detail — it determines the procedural rules, the arbitrator selection pool, the cost structure, and importantly, how the process will treat a smaller claimant versus a large corporate respondent.
+The arbitration forum is not just an administrative detail — it determines the procedural rules, the arbitrator selection pool, the cost structure, and how the process will treat a smaller claimant versus a large corporate respondent.
+The four major institutional arbitration providers differ substantially in cost, rule sets, and suitability for different dispute sizes.

 American Arbitration Association (AAA).
 AAA is the largest arbitration administrator in the United States, handling hundreds of thousands of cases per year across commercial, employment, consumer, and labor disputes.
 AAA has developed specialized rule sets for different dispute types: - *Commercial Arbitration Rules:* Apply to standard business disputes.
-Arbitrator fees are set by agreement between the parties and the arbitrator, or by AAA's compensation schedules.
-Administrative fees are based on the amount in controversy. - *Consumer Arbitration Rules:* Apply to disputes between consumers (individuals contracting for personal/household purposes) and businesses.
-Critically, under Consumer Rules, the consumer pays only a $200 filing fee; the business pays all other arbitration costs including arbitrator compensation. - *Employment Arbitration Rules:* Similar to Consumer Rules in cost-shifting the employer's share to the employer. - Expedited procedures for claims under $25,000.
+Administrative fees are based on the amount in controversy.
+Filing fees range from $925 (claims $10,000–$75,000) to $12,700+ (claims over $10 million). - *Consumer Arbitration Rules:* Apply to disputes between consumers and businesses.
+Consumer pays only $200; business pays all other costs including arbitrator compensation.
+The AAA Consumer Due Process Protocol imposes minimum fairness standards. - *Employment Arbitration Rules:* Employer pays all administrative costs and arbitrator compensation. - *Expedited Procedures:* Available for claims under $25,000, with a single arbitrator and shortened timelines. - *Large Complex Cases:* Supplementary rules for disputes over $500,000, allowing expanded discovery.

-The American Arbitration Association vs. JAMS Cost Comparison (Illustrative):
+The American Arbitration Association vs. JAMS vs. ICC vs. CPR Cost Comparison (Illustrative):

 What to Do